 Dario Argento’s directorial debut.
 Tony Musante plays Sam, an American writer living in Rome.
 Walking the streets one night, he glances inside an art gallery and spies a black-clad assailant attacking a woman with a knife.
 Unable to gain entry, Sam watches the attacker escape as the woman lies bleeding on the floor.
 The police arrive in time to save the woman, but visions of the incident haunt Sam, driving him to investigate the attack.
 Soon, the killer’s targeting him and his live-in girlfriend, played by Suzy Kendall.

-Argento’s visual style grabs you from the get-go.
+Argento’s visual style grabbed me from the get-go.
 Consider the art gallery scene.
-The establishing shot sees a bright light shining out of the building’s glass facade, drawing our eyes along with Sam’s.
+The establishing shot sees a bright light shining out of the building’s glass façade, drawing our eyes along with Sam’s.
 Inside, the woman’s white dress blends with the white walls and floor, forcing our gaze to the black-clad assailant and the woman’s crimson blood.

 But Argento’s visual focus can also be a detriment, particularly when he treats his characters as props rather than people.
-The most grievous example comes when Suzy Kendall’s character finds herself under siege by the killer.
-She flees into her apartment and locks and barricades the heavy door.
-She looks for another way out.
-Finding none, she crumbles to the bathroom floor and sobs hysterically while the killer stabs at the apartment door.
+Suzy Kendall’s character proves the most grievous example.
+Argento provides her no agency.
+She exists to be menaced.
+Finding herself under siege by the killer, she barricades her apartment’s heavy door.
+Finding no other exit, she crumbles to the bathroom floor as the killer stabs at the thick wooden door.